Challenges in Scaling Agile

 The aspects of a culture interact as a mutually supportive system, preventing any attempt to change it.
 Single-fix modifications at the team level may tend to make progress for a time, but the interconnecting parts of organizational culture ultimately take control, and the change is inevitably dragged back into the old corporate culture.

-One of the primary causes of Agile transformation failure is a failure to adapt organizational culture.
+One of the primary causes of Agile transformation failure is a failure to adapt to organizational culture.
 Scaling Agile necessitates that whole businesses think, act, and react in new ways in every dimension, from work planning, management, and completion to employee engagement.
 That transformation takes time and intention, but most crucially, it demands top-down commitment.

 Leaders must fully grasp the Lean-Agile mentality.
 Prioritizing value, flow, and continuous improvement over goals and requirements, as well as adopting the concepts of failing quickly and learning from ongoing change, are all part of this.